Student Led Projects

 Rural and low-income communities are the first to be seriously impacted by climate change and environmental degradation.
 Hero School student projects are tangible and relevant solutions to some of the all-too-common infrastructure challenges in Comalapa households.

-Through project-based learning integrated with democratic education principles, CETC students assessed health realities/needs, studied how to address these needs in school, and then went out to do the work themselves to address these realities/needs.
+Through project-based learning integrated with democratic education principles, Hero School students assess health realities/needs, study how to address these needs in school, and then implement each project themselves to address these realities/needs.

 What these projects look like